jeff4/bionotes.github.io/index.md

 * Primary structure is the sequence of repeating -N-C-C-N-C-C-
 * Good diagram of primary, secondary, tertiary, and quartenary structure on p.
 46.
 * Each monomer is an amino acid.
 A short sequence of amino acids is called a **peptide**.
 Multiple peptides together form polypeptides and protein subunits.
+* Concept of [molecular chaperones](https://en.wikipedia.org/wiki/Chaperone_(protein)) which help guide proper folding of proteins directly after peptide synthesis or after denaturation to refold.
+Cancer cells produce chaperones to help secure proper folding for cancer-promoting proteins (p.
+51).
+See p.
+51 also for example of HSP60 cage + lid.

 #### Secondary structure of proteins
 * *&#945;*-helices are right-handed and the R-groups extend outward from the central axis of the -N-C-C-N-C-C- chain in a steady spiral.
 Coiling results from the hydrogen bonding between the small &#948;<sup>+</sup> of the H<sup>+</sup> on the N and the &#948;<sup>-</sup> on the carbonyl oxygen C=O of another amino acid in the chain.